cyndis/qmlrs/README.md

 method (the name "handle" probably should change).
 Handles have built-in logic to allow invoking Qml methods from other threads, but they will not keep the `View` alive.
 Method calls will return an error if the underlying `View` has been destroyed.

+## Licensing

+The code in this library is licensed under both the MIT license and the Apache License (version 2.0).
+See LICENSE-APACHE and LICENSE-MIT for details.